 In our new scheme, we overcome the above three limitations as follows.
-To address the first issue, we introduce a hybrid radiative transfer approach where both RSLA and non-RSLA radiation components are evolved simultaneously (Section~\ref{subsec:HybridRT}).
+To address the first issue, we introduce a hybrid RT approach where both RSLA and non-RSLA radiation components are evolved simultaneously (Section~\ref{subsec:HybridRT}).
 The non-RSLA component dominates in optically thick regions and restores total energy conservation.
-For the second issue, we improve the treatment of radiative transfer by redistributing the radiation energy among the streaming, trapped, and non-RSLA components using both local and neighboring optical depth information (Section~\ref{subsec:RadPartition}).
+For the second issue, we improve the treatment of RT by redistributing the radiation energy among the streaming, trapped, and non-RSLA components using both local and neighboring optical-depth information (Section~\ref{subsec:RadPartition}).
 This method allows radiation to diffuse correctly within stellar interiors and to escape properly across steep optical-depth gradients at protostellar surfaces.
-To resolve the third issue, we evolve photon number densities in addition to the radiation energy densities, which enables us to reconstruct the local spectrum in each cell consistently with the evolving protostar (Section~\ref{sec:spectral_reconstruction}).
+To resolve the third issue, we evolve photon-number densities in addition to the radiation energy densities, which enables us to reconstruct the local spectrum in each cell consistently with the evolving protostar (Section~\ref{sec:spectral_reconstruction}).
 This, in turn, allows for a more accurate evaluation of radiative feedback.

 We have implemented this new scheme in SFUMATO, a self-gravitating magnetohydrodynamics code with adaptive mesh refinement, which has been widely applied to studies of star formation.
 The implementation is based on an operator-splitting procedure, in which hydrodynamics, self-gravity, radiation transport, emission and absorption, and momentum exchange are solved step by step in a stable manner (Section~\ref{sec:comp_proc}).